 I am not even kidding you: About 10 students “N,” and another handful had a completely blank look on their faces, like they weren’t sure.
 That was when I explained that the equal sign just means “is.”
 A Reese’s Peanut Butter Cup “is” peanut butter and chocolate, no matter which way I put it.
 I heard some “ohs,” and I could see that awesome light-flipping-on-in-their-little-brains thing happening.

 This part was really fun.
 I had them discuss with a partner next to them how many were true and why.
 The room erupted with discussion, especially about how “obvious” the last one was.
 I was so excited that the bottom one was obvious, because it was exactly what I had hoped for.
 I flashed up my last slide and held my breath:

 I shouted out, “Write the missing number!”
 When they flipped over their dry erase boards, EVERY single one had a 2!
 Victory!

 It is SO important that we dig deep to find misconceptions.
 I think it is very easy to simply move on from tough concepts because we fear the fact that we may not get through all of our curriculum.
-But something like this is so essential for their math future, spending a little time on it now will save time later.
-This whole lesson was only about 10 minutes long, but saved so much time for future lessons.
+But something like this is so essential for their math future; spending a little time on it now will save time later.
+This whole lesson was only about 10 minutes long, but it saved so much time for future lessons.

-Jen is a third grade teacher with 8 years of experience teaching elementary students.
+Jen is a third grade teacher with eight years of experience teaching elementary students.
 Her passion is teaching math with a focus on conceptual knowledge through real world projects and rigorous problem solving.
-You can find more teaching tips and resources (and hear about how much she has learned from her mistakes) at her blog: Beyond Traditional Math.
+You can find more teaching tips and resources (and hear about how much she has learned from her mistakes) at her blog, Beyond Traditional Math.
 You can also connect with her on Pinterest, TpT, Twitter, and Facebook.